Back to wiki

 We will not be using a cache remote.

-Note: Rclone updates periodically, and the numbers change on the storage remote type list.
-As you use this guide, reference the name of the remote type you need since the number may not match later. ie Google Drive (NOT Google Cloud Storage), Encrypt, and Union.
+Note: Rclone updates periodically and the numbers on the storage remote type list change.
+As you use this guide, reference the name of the remote type you need — the number may not match. i.e. look for Google Drive (not Google Cloud Storage), Encrypt, and Union by name.

-Mergerfs is no longer used as part of this setup, as it has been replaced with an Rclone Union remote.
+Mergerfs is no longer used as part of this setup.
+It has been replaced with an Rclone Union remote.
+See the archived Mergerfs version if you need it.

 Media handling

-While you are free to chose how to handle and rename your media, it is the author's recommendation that you use the built-in media handling and renaming in Sonarr/Radarr.
+While you are free to choose how to handle and rename your media, the author recommends using the built-in media handling and renaming in Sonarr/Radarr.
 Combined with a Union remote, this works seamlessly.
-This guide will be based on the assumption that you don't use an external tool such as Filebot or Olaris Rename.
+This guide assumes you are not using an external tool such as Filebot or Olaris Rename.

 Crontab

 Crontab is a tool that allows you to run scripts automatically at a set interval.
-This tool will be used to automatically transfer files from the local temporary storage to the remote at an interval of your choice.
+It will be used to automatically transfer files from the local temporary storage to the remote at an interval of your choice.

 Directories